 It’s easy to assume that a Content Writer and a Copywriter are both the same thing.
 They both write words used in online and offline content, so surely they’re just fancy names for what is essentially a writer?

-We’d like to explain that’s not entirely the case, as when you break it down, there are some very different aspects to these writing roles.
+We’d like to explain that’s not entirely the case, as when you break it down, there are some very different aspects to these writing roles and content writing in general.
 Although they both act as a cornerstone for the other; think of them as two different sides of the same coin, there are also some very clear differences (but also a collection of similarities too).

 Let’s explore the answers from a traditional marketing perspective…

 The simple answer (which we’re sure you’ve already come to gather on your own), is that they write content.
 Content Writers create a range of different content types using written word; usually long form, in depth content that’s also optimised for search engines.

 When a Content Writer creates a piece of content, they’ll be considering the use of keywords, meta data, and how shares and links to the piece will amplify their content.
 A Content Writer can also be known to create ‘evergreen content’; articles, blog posts, newspaper pieces, magazine features, whitepapers and any other types of long form content, off of which have no time limit on their relevancy.

 Content Writers can be quite journalistic in nature too, with editorial copy tightly in their remit, generally writing pieces of content with longer word counts and intricate details – these authoritative pieces perform better when being shared online too.

 After reading the above you might be wondering how that’s any different from a Copywriter.
 Let us explain…

 A Copywriter is similar in that they also focus on content writing.
 However, Copywriters are usually used as advertising vehicles, typically specialising in short form copy, think straplines, headlines or press ads.